parkadalenergy.com

 A light motorbike consumes 0.8 to 1 gram of hydrogen per kilometer.
 With 250 grams of hydrogen, it can travel up to 250 kilometers.
 The cost of hydrogen is $3.00 per kilogram, offering an efficient and affordable fuel solution for long-distance travel.

-Electricity from Various renewable Sourses
+Electricity from Various Renewable Sources

 Solar Power